Code-Institute-Submissions/badminton-scorer/README.md

 Deploying using gitPod is simple.

 1. Save all your changes.
-2. On the window terminal, type in the following and press Enter
+2. On the window terminal, type in the following and press Enter after each line.
-    a. git add .
+    * git add .
-    b. git commit - m "Place your change description here."
+    * git commit - m "Place your change description here."
-    c. git push
+    * git push
 3. Sometimes, it will take a few minutes before your changes will be reflected.

 [Back to Contents](#contents)